 Each year, the Victorians Institute awards the Patrick Scott Prize, given for the best graduate paper presented at the annual conference.
-The prize carries a $500 cash prize, inclusion in the Victorian Institute Journal‘s peer-reviewed digital annex, and encouragement to expand and revise for publication in the print journal.
+The prize carries a $500 cash prize, and should the paper be of publishable quality (as determined by the editors), the Victorians Institute Journal shall have first right of refusal.

 To be considered, please submit the complete paper (including works cited and images) without your name, along with a separate cover sheet that does include your name, institutional affiliation, and paper title to VIJ@mtsu.edu.
-Questions may also be directed to that address.
 Selected members of the VIJ Editorial Board will serve as the selection committee and the winner will be recognized at the following year’s Victorians Institute Conference.
-The deadline for submitting papers from the 2017 conference is November 20, 2017.

-2015: Josh Poklad, “Sleigh Bells and Factory Elves: The Spectacular Economy of Santa Claus”
+(2015) Josh Poklad (Leeds Trinity University), “Sleigh Bells and Factory Elves: The Spectacular Economy of Santa Claus”

-2014: Thomas Berenato, “Gerard Manley Hopkins and the Mystery of Forgiveness”
+(2014) Thomas Berenato (University of Virginia), “Gerard Manley Hopkins and the Mystery of Forgiveness”

-2013: Fran Thielman, “Jane Eyre and Public Health: A Closer Look at the Lowood School Epidemic”
+(2013) Fran Thielman (Appalachian State University), “Jane Eyre and Public Health: A Closer Look at the Lowood School Epidemic”

-2012: Ann M. Mazur, “Victorian Women, the Home Theatre, and the Cultural Potency of A Doll’s House”
+(2012) Ann M. Mazur (University of Virginia), “Victorian Women, the Home Theatre, and the Cultural Potency of A Doll’s House”

-2012: Winter Jade Werner, “Competing Cosmopolitanisms in Bleak House”
+(2012) Winter Jade Werner (Northwestern University), “Competing Cosmopolitanisms in Bleak House”